andreazignoli/junior_data_scientist/README.md

 # Installation

-To fully replicate the repo, you can consider creating a venv with the _requiremetns.txt_ file.
+To fully replicate the repo, you can consider creating a venv with the _requirements.txt_ file.
 Please make sure you download the _.csv_ data files located in _/data_.